Law of holes

-The law of holes or the first law of holes, is an adage which states: "if you find yourself in a hole, stop digging."
+The law of holes, or the first law of holes, is an adage which states: "If you find yourself in a hole, stop digging."
 It is used as a metaphor, warning that when in an untenable position, it is best to stop making the situation worse.

 Background

-When it is said, "if you find yourself in a hole, stop digging," it is because digging a hole makes it deeper and therefore harder to get out of.
-More generally, the adage advises how one should solve problems of their own making.
+When it is said, "if you find yourself in a hole, stop digging", it is because digging a hole makes it deeper and therefore harder to get out of.

-The second law of holes is commonly known as: "when you stop digging, you are still in a hole."

 Attribution

 The adage has been attributed to a number of sources.
 It appeared in print on page six of The Washington Post dated 25 October 1911, in the form: "Nor would a wise man, seeing that he was in a hole, go to work and blindly dig it deeper..."

 In 1983, Bill Brock was quoted "Let me tell you about the law of holes: If you find yourself in a hole, stop digging."

 In the United Kingdom, it has been referred to as "Healey's first law of holes" after politician Denis Healey, who used the adage in the 1980s and later.